Publications

 Loss of plasticity is a phenomenon in which neural networks lose their ability to learn from new experience.
 Despite being empirically observed in several problem settings, little is understood about the mechanisms that lead to loss of plasticity.
 In this paper, we offer a consistent explanation for plasticity loss, based on an assertion that neural networks lose directions of curvature during training and that plasticity loss can be attributed to this reduction in curvature.
 To support such a claim, we provide a systematic empirical investigation of plasticity loss across several continual supervised learning problems.
 Our findings illustrate that curvature loss coincides with and sometimes precedes plasticity loss, while also showing that previous explanations are insufficient to explain loss of plasticity in all settings.
 Lastly, we show that regularizers which mitigate loss of plasticity also preserve curvature, motivating a simple distributional regularizer that proves to be effective across the problem settings considered.

+In this paper we investigate transformer architectures designed for partially observable online reinforcement learning.
 The self-attention mechanism in the transformer architecture is capable of capturing long-range dependencies and it is the main reason behind its effectiveness in processing sequential data.
-Nevertheless, despite their success, transformers have two significant drawbacks that still limit their broader applicability: (1) In order to remember past information, the self-attention mechanism requires access to the whole history to be provided as context.
+Nevertheless, despite their success, transformers have two significant drawbacks that still limit their applicability in online reinforcement learning: (1) in order to remember all past information, the self-attention mechanism requires access to the whole history to be provided as context.
 (2) The inference cost in transformers is expensive.
-In this paper we introduce recurrent alternatives to the transformer self-attention mechanism that offer a context-independent inference cost, leverage long-range dependencies effectively, and perform well in practice.
-We evaluate our approaches in reinforcement learning problems where the aforementioned computational limitations make the application of transformers nearly infeasible.
-We quantify the impact of the different components of our architecture in a diagnostic environment and assess performance gains in 2D and 3D pixel-based partially-observable environments.
-When compared to a state-of-the-art architecture, GTrXL, inference in our approach is at least 40% cheaper while reducing memory use in more than 50%.
-Our approach either performs similarly or better than GTrXL, improving more than 37% upon GTrXL performance on harder tasks.
+In this paper, we introduce recurrent alternatives to the transformer self-attention mechanism that offer context-independent inference cost, leverage long-range dependencies effectively, and performs well in online reinforcement learning task.
+We quantify the impact of the different components of our architecture in a diagnostic environment and assess performance gains in 2D and 3D pixel-based partially-observable environments (e.g. T-Maze, Mystery Path, Craftax, and Memory Maze).
+Compared with a state-of-the-art architecture, GTrXL, inference in our approach is at least 40% cheaper while reducing memory use more than 50%.
+Our approach either performs similarly or better than GTrXL, improving more than 37% upon GTrXL performance in harder tasks.

 Investigating the Properties of Neural Network Representations in Reinforcement Learning